shunyeka-spl/terraform-provider-autobotai/docs/integrations/resource_conformity_integration.md

+# Guidance on Creating a Conformity Integration

 ---
     page_title: "autobotai_conformity_integration"
-description: |-
-  Provides an autobotAI Conformity Integration.
+    description: Enables the creation of an autobotAI Conformity Integration
 ---

-# Resource `autobotai_conformity_integration`
+## Resource `autobotai_conformity_integration`
-Provides an autobotAI Conformity Integration.

-# Instruction on how to create a Conformity Integration
+Discover how to set up an autobotAI Conformity Integration

-## Required things
+## Prerequisites
 1. apikey and url
 2. alias, api_key,region,groups

 ## Steps
-1. Create terraform "main.tf" inside "example/integrations/conformity" folder for autobotAI Conformity Integration, create the file if not exists and add the following vallues:
+1. Create terraform "main.tf" inside "example/integrations/conformity" folder for autobotAI Conformity Integration.
+If the file doesn't exist, create it and input the following values:
     ## Example Usage
     ```
     resource "autobotai_conformity_integration" "conformity" {